httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   `Repr-Digest` MUST be computed on the enclosed representation (see {{post-referencing-status}});

-- if there is a referenced resource
+- if there is a referenced resource,
   `Repr-Digest` MUST be computed on the selected representation of the referenced resource even if that is different from the target resource.
-   That might or might not result in computing `Repr-Digest` on the enclosed representation.
+   This might or might not result in computing `Repr-Digest` on the enclosed representation.

-The latter case is done according to the HTTP semantics of the given method, for example using the `Content-Location` header field (see {{Section 8.7 of RFC9110}}).
+The latter case is done according to the HTTP semantics of the given method, for example, using the `Content-Location` header field (see {{Section 8.7 of RFC9110}}).
 In contrast, the `Location` header field does not affect `Repr-Digest` because it is not representation metadata.